shorterzakhena/Python-Network-Information-Tool/README.md

 I also had to learn how to organize my project and screenshots on GitHub.

-Author: Zakhena K.Shorter IT Professional | Recent IT Graduate
+Author: Zakhena K. Shorter IT Professional | Recent IT Graduate